Pronoy999/Project-OneX/README.md

 WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

+# Note
+This project is no longer supported.
+But you can try out the RC1 build.
+If you want you can also report issues.
+Feel free to submit Pull requests.